ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 __The Mozilla Science Lab has <a href="https://github.com/mozillascience/studyGroup" target="_blank">a template</a> you can use for your website and <a href="https://mozillascience.github.io/study-group-orientation/index.html" target="_blank">a guide on how to use it</a>.__

+#### This workshop was originally delivered at the <a href="https://www.britishecologicalsociety.org/events/annual-meeting-2017/" target="_blank">2017 Ecology Across Borders Conference</a> in Ghent, Belgium.

 <hr>
 <hr>